PaulKinlan/paul.kinlan.me/content/en/2010-12-06-chrome-extension-adding-context-menus.markdown

 <p>It's all pretty straight forward, we can get the url of the current page
-where the context menu was clicked, we can also detect if there is any text has been selected (e.selectionText) and pass that in to the &ldquo;message&rdquo; parameter of the Buzz API, likewise, if the e.mediaType == image, then we can add that to the imageurl parameter.
-Once we are happy, then we simply call the &ldquo;chrome.tabs.create&rdquo; API that we used in the first post in the tutorial.</p>
+where the context menu was clicked, we can also detect if there is any text has been selected (e.selectionText) and pass that in to the 'message' parameter of the Buzz API, likewise, if the e.mediaType == image, then we can add that to the imageurl parameter.
+Once we are happy, then we simply call the 'chrome.tabs.create' API that we used in the first post in the tutorial.</p>

 <p>And that is it.
 We now have context menu's happily integrated in to our